dh-center/db-interface/DOCKER.md

 Development docker image supports live reload

-env variables located right in compose file `docker-compose.dev.yml`
+Environment variables must be located in the `.env.dev` file.
+Port forwarding must be controlled manually in the `docker-compose.dev.yml` file.

 Run to get started: